judithleao/Difference-DataAnalysts-and-DataScientists/README.md

 * Stackoverflow: Does either group want to use more of the tools that are important for the other role next year, indicating that this group seeks to develop into the other role?
 * Kaggle: Do tool/tech requirements become more or less similar the more senior a role is?

+## Data
 ### Data sources
 Link to Stackoverflow dataset: https://insights.stackoverflow.com/survey - downloaded 2020 survey results on 30/06.
 Link to Kaggle dataset: https://www.kaggle.com/andrewmvd/data-scientist-jobs from user _Larxel_.
 Downloaded on 30/06.

-### Licensing
+### Licensing, Authors, Acknowledgement
+Must give credit to Stackoverflow for the data.
 The Stackoverflow dataset was published under the Open Database License (ODbL).
 The Kaggle Dataset's license was not specified at source.